kokhoor/Service-Django-Auth/README.md

 # SimplyScript Service: Django Auth

-### This module is responsible to encode and verify django auth password.
+### This module is responsible to encode and verify django auth password using Java.

 __Usage:__